dartwork-repo/dartwork-mpl/docs/_build/html/_sources/gallery/05_time_series/plot_datetime.rst.txt

 Datetime Plots
 ==============

-Time series plotting with multiple date formats, rolling trends, and spans.
+Use date-aware axes with rolling trends, spans, and multiple granularities on one canvas.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-100